getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

-With the [Docker image I created for running Minecraft servers](https://hub.docker.com/r/itzg/minecraft-server/) I was able to rapidly satisfy most of their requests: "Forge server running mods X, Y, and Z that oh, by the way, requires 1.7.8 of Minecraft specifically".
+With the [Docker image I created for running Minecraft servers](https://hub.docker.com/r/itzg/minecraft-server/) I was able to rapidly satisfy most of their requests: "Forge server running mods X, Y, and Z that oh, by the way, requires 1.7.8 of Minecraft specifically."
 Over the past year though I have dreamed of having a way for them (or any Minecrafters) to fire up a custom server with all kinds of specific nuances without having to know anything about Docker.

 My first attempt at the idea fizzled out since managing multiple Docker daemons was complicated and tedious.
-But now the stars have aligned and I have been able to create and deploy [Minecraft Container Yard (MCCY)](https://github.com/itzg/minecraft-container-yard)...
+But now the stars have aligned, and I have been able to create and deploy [Minecraft Container Yard (MCCY)](https://github.com/itzg/minecraft-container-yard)...

 ### Docker Swarm